Definition and purpose

 Each item on the Order Paper and the Notice Paper for a particular day is called and open for debate on each sitting day, unless the sitting ends before the item is reached.
-There is therefore an opportunity to debate each item at each sitting.
+There is therefore generally an opportunity to debate each item at each sitting.
 Items of non-government business have an indication of the number of sittings they have been called and stood (neither debated nor adjourned by motion).
 If the item is called for 15 sittings and stood each time, it will be dropped from the Order Paper and Notice Paper if no other action is taken.
-If, however, the item is debated or adjourned by motion at any time, this “counter” drops back to zero.6 Government Business stays on the Order Paper until it has been disposed of.
-In addition, items of non-government business usually7 have an indication of the senator who moved adjournment or in whose name debate was adjourned.
-This does not, however, prevent other senators from speaking or the Senate from deciding on an item.8
+If, however, the item is debated or adjourned by motion at any time, this “counter” drops back to zero.[v]
+Government Business stays on the Order Paper until it has been disposed of.
+In addition, items of non-government business usually have an indication of the senator who moved adjournment or in whose name debate was adjourned.[vi]
+This does not, however, prevent other senators from speaking on the item or the Senate from deciding on it.[vii]

 The Scroll is an administrative document based on the Order Paper and Notice Paper.
 It is printed on larger paper, with more space for notes, and with abbreviated text for long items of business.
 Senators have access to the Scroll through a shared electronic folder.
-An annotated version of the Scroll is prepared for the Speaker’s use during the sitting.
+An annotated version of the Scroll is also prepared for the Speaker’s use during the sitting.

 The Journals of the Senate are the official record of Senate proceedings.
 The Journals note all proceedings, decisions and votes taken by the Senate in the course of a sitting.
-Presented reports10 appear in their entirety in the Journals, as do the lists of senators who were present in the chamber and who were in attendance to business pursuant to the Senators Attendance Policy.11 Rulings and statements by the Speaker are also included.
+Presented reports[ix] appear in their entirety in the Journals, as do the lists of senators who were present in the chamber and who were in attendance to business pursuant to the Senators Attendance Policy.[x]
+Rulings and statements by the Speaker are also included.

 The Progress of Legislation, a document indicating the status of bills in the Senate and the date on which each stage was completed, is updated in electronic format after each sitting and is published in the Journals and the Debates of the last sitting day of each week.

-At the end of each session, the Journals are revised, edited and published in bound volumes.13 Proclamations relating to the appointment of a Governor General and to the opening, prorogation and dissolution of Parliament, as well as full indices and various lists of senators, committees, and officers of the Senate are included in the bound volumes.
+At the end of each session, the Journals are revised, edited and published in bound volumes.[xii]
+Proclamations relating to the appointment of a Governor General and to the opening, prorogation and dissolution of Parliament, as well as full indices and various lists of senators, committees and officers of the Senate are included in the bound volumes.

-The Debates of the Senate are a substantially verbatim transcript of the proceedings of the Senate published after each sitting.
+The Debates of the Senate are substantially a verbatim transcript of the proceedings of the Senate published after each sitting.
 They are prepared from the edited text of the transcript of proceedings called the “blues.”
-The transcripts may be edited to reduce repetition or to increase clarity.14 Senators may correct errors or make minor alterations to the blues before these are published as the Debates, but they must obtain agreement of the Senate to make substantial corrections to the Debates.
+The transcripts may be edited to reduce repetition or to increase clarity.[xiii]
+Senators may correct errors or make minor alterations to the blues before these are published as the Debates, but they must obtain agreement of the Senate to make substantial corrections to the Debates.
 If this permission is given, the correction is published in a subsequent issue of the unrevised Debates.
 The Debates are published in separate English and French documents that are available on the parliamentary website the morning after a sitting.